diyjac/SDC-P4/README.md

 ![Project Video Frame1 Lane Line Fitting](./images/project_video-frame2-lanelines.png)

 So, what just happen?
 How come the 2nd frame was able to more accurately find the lane line points that we had to work hard to find before?
-Simple really, as part of fitting the 2nd degree polynomial, the **Line** module also generated a linemask.
+Simple really, as part of fitting the 2nd degree polynomial, the **Line** module also generated a line mask.
 This line mask is similar to the region of interest that we used before in Project 1, but instead of masking the entire region where the lane lines could be, we are creating a mask using the found lane line in the previous frame 'birds-eye' view and now applying it to the new frame.
 We are creating this mask using the polynomial we fitted before and creating a polygon by adding an offset to either side.
 By default it is +/-30 on both sides of the polyline during initialization, but afterwards drops to only +/-5:

 ```
 # create linepoly